 Supervision, Direction and Control – April 2016 onwards

 A significant change to expense claims by umbrella contractors resulted from new so-called SDC rules which took effect from April 2016.
-If you are deemed to be under the ‘supervision, direction and control’ of your client at a given contract placement, you can no longer claim tax relief on travel and subsistence claims.
+If you are deemed to be under the ‘supervision, direction and control or the right thereof’ of your client at a given contract placement, you can no longer claim tax relief on travel and subsistence claims.

 The Government decided that a number of umbrella-type organisations had been abusing the prevailing travel and subsistence expense rules, and introduced a blanket ban on such claims, meaning that professional contractors have been penalised due to the actions of some unethical payroll companies in other industries.

 In essence, if the way you work is very similar to the working practices of a traditional ’employee’, you are likely to be inside the SDC definition.

 For more on the definition of SDC, visit the HMRC website.